sirigolamaru/AXI4_LITE_SLAVE/README.md

-# AXI_LITE_SLAVE
+# AXI4_LITE_SLAVE
+## AIM:
-## AIM:To design and implement an AMBA AXI4-Lite Slave Interface using Verilog HDL and verify its read and write operations through simulation.
+To design and verify an AXI4-Lite Slave Interface using Verilog HDL, implementing a memory-mapped register set that supports single-beat read and write transactions as per the ARM AMBA AXI4-Lite.

-## APPARATUS
+## APPARATUS:
-Software:

-Vivado / ModelSim / QuestaSim
+Computer or Laptop

 Verilog HDL

-GTKWave (for waveform analysis)

-Hardware (Optional):

-FPGA Board (Basys-3 / Artix-7)

-USB Cable

-PC/Laptop
+AXI4-Lite Protocol

+Vivado / ModelSim Simulator

+Waveform Viewer

 ## PROCEDURE
-Step 1:

-Study the AMBA AXI4-Lite protocol and understand its five channels.

-Step 2:

-Define all AXI4-Lite slave interface signals:

-Write Address Channel (AW)

-Write Data Channel (W)

-Write Response Channel (B)

-Read Address Channel (AR)

-Read Data Channel (R)

-Step 3:

-Create internal registers (for example, 4 or 8 registers) to store data.

-Step 4:

-Implement Write Address logic:
-Capture the address when AWVALID and AWREADY are high.

-Step 5:

-Implement Write Data logic:
-Store incoming data into the selected register.

-Step 6:

-Generate Write Response:
-Send BRESP and BVALID after successful write.

-Step 7:

-Implement Read Address logic:
-Capture address when ARVALID and ARREADY are high.

-Step 8:

-Send Read Data:
-Provide stored data through RDATA and assert RVALID.

-Step 9:

-Design a testbench:
-Generate write and read transactions to verify functionality.

-Step 10:

-Run simulation and verify:

-Correct handshake operation

-Correct data transfer

-Proper response signals

-## HOW TO DO THE PROJECT
-Create a new RTL project in Vivado/ModelSim.

-Write the AXI4-Lite slave Verilog module.

-Define parameters like data width and address width.

-Create internal register memory.

-Implement write channel logic with handshake mechanism.

-Implement read channel logic.

-Handle reset condition properly.

-Write testbench for:

-Writing data to slave

-Reading data from slave

-Simulate and observe waveforms.
+Study the basic AXI4-Lite read and write signals.

+Define clock, reset, and AXI4-Lite interface signals in Verilog.

+Create internal registers for data storage.

+Capture write address when AWVALID and AWREADY are high.

+Store write data into the selected register.

+Generate write response after successful write.

+Capture read address when ARVALID and ARREADY are high.

+Read data from the selected register.

+Send read data and response to the master.

+Verify write and read operations using a testbench and waveforms.

+## HOW TO RUN THE CODE
+Open Vivado / ModelSim software.

+Create a new project.

+Add the AXI4-Lite slave Verilog file to the project.

+Add the testbench file to the project.

+Set the testbench as top module.

+Compile all the Verilog files.

+Run the simulation.

+Open the waveform window.

+Check write and read signals in the waveform.

 Verify that read data matches written data.

-Debug if handshake timing is incorrect.

 ## CONCLUSION
-The AMBA AXI4-Lite Slave Interface was successfully designed and verified using Verilog HDL.
-The implemented design correctly supports single read and write transactions using the VALID and READY handshake mechanism defined by the AXI4-Lite protocol.
+In this project, an AXI4-Lite slave interface was successfully designed and verified using Verilog HDL.
+The design correctly supports read and write operations through a memory-mapped register interface by following the AXI4-Lite handshaking protocol.
+Simulation results confirm that data written by the master is accurately stored and read back from the slave registers.
+This project helped in understanding AXI4-Lite protocol basics, RTL design, and verification using testbenches, which are essential skills for SoC and VLSI design.

-Through simulation, the slave module accurately stored write data into internal registers and returned correct data during read operations.
-The write response and read response signals were properly generated, ensuring correct communication between master and slave.